The Tribunal Application Paperwork

 My son/daughter deserves another full year at the demonstration school.
 Otherwise, the MOE is sending him/her to grade ___ with a grade ___reading level.
 He/She will continue to struggle without direct reading instruction.

 c) Remedy for Future Compliance (Public Interest Remedy)

-To increase enrollment in each of the schools which are currently capped at 40 students.
+To increase enrollment in each of the schools which are currently capped at 40 students, this will allow all students to return.
 By allowing advertisement in all boards and for all education Psychologists to know of the existence of these schools and be able to make recommendations as to children from their assessments to be able to apply.
 Ease up the vetting process by the PCLD committee to allow more students who need this type of education.
 Restart satellite programs in outreach areas via teleconference.
 Restart LEAD programs.

 SECTION 11 - Choosing Mediation to Resolve Your Application - LEAVE BLANK